 B — Good: indicates above average achievement in respect to some, if not all, of the aforementioned factors.

 C — Satisfactory: indicates acceptable work such as may be expected from students of normal ability.

 D — Below Average: indicates a standard of work below that expected from students of normal ability.

 F — Failure: indicates that requirements were not satisfactorily fulfilled in a credit course.

 I — Incomplete: indicates a twelve-week extension (four weeks for online courses) for completion of course requirements in cases of serious illness, emergency, or impairment of a student’s ability to perform satisfactorily.
-Granted only upon verification of a student’s good standing in the course by the instructor, verification of the circumstances by the Dean of Students, and approval of the Dean of the College.
-Grade automatically becomes “F” unless completed within twelve weeks (four weeks for online courses) from the end of the semester in which the course was enrolled.
+It is granted only upon verification of a student’s good standing in the course by the instructor, verification of the circumstances by the Dean of Students, and approval of the Dean of the College.
+The grade automatically becomes “F” if the incomplete work is not completed within twelve weeks (four weeks for online courses) from the end of the semester in which the student was enrolled in the course.

 Failure to appear for a final examination or complete the semester's work in the time allowed is not evidence for the Incomplete except as indicated above and, in absence of such evidence, the test and other work will be graded as an "F."

 P — Pass: indicates that a student has performed at a “C–” or higher level of scholastic achievement.
 The P grade is not computed into the Trinity grade point average.